CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-put-condition.md

-# REST API: POST rule conditions
+# REST API: PUT condition

 A method to update a condition.
 It is called by sending an HTTP PUT request to the following URL: